dissyulina/shoesandmore/README.md

    3. Search for a product.
    4. Identify a glimpse of most populars products.
    5. View all products, and easily navigate between categories.
-   6. Sort by price, by rating, and by color.
+   6. Sort by price, by rating, and by popularity.
    7. View individual product's page and read the relevant information.
    8. Read a product's review.
    9. Easily select size and quantity of the product, and add it to shopping bag.